tadelv/RetroVisor/README.md

 // an array of UILabels which have red text color let redLabels = myViewController.view.elements.of(UILabel.self).matching { label in label.textColor == .red
 }

+// OR

+// specify which types you want to match by specifying the closure parameter type let doneButton = myViewController.view.elements.matching { (button: UIButton) in button.title(for: .normal) == "Done" &&
+    button.isEnabled == true
+}
 ```